Pregnant driver uses US abortion law change to claim '2nd passenger' and avoid fine

 Texas is among 13 US states that enacted laws banning abortion even before the Supreme Court’s decision — now it’s up to each state to decide whether to terminate a pregnancy.

-In late June, a judge granted an injunction allowing Texas abortion clinics to operate for another two weeks.
+In late June, a judge granted an injunction allowing abortion clinics in Texas to run for another two weeks.
 This decision, however, was blocked by the State Supreme Court.

 The mother who was stopped by police in Texas said she took the entire current context of the abortion discussion into account when she argued against the traffic ticket.